-Expanded Grade Band Expectations: These establish pedagogical and assessment expectations for students with significant cognitive disabilities and form the foundation for the New Mexico Alternate Performance Assessment (NMAPA).
+Expanded Grade Band Expectations: These establish pedagogical and assessment expectations for students with significant cognitive disabilities.

 Fidelity: Occurs when education professionals use instructional strategies and deliver interventions in the manner they were designed to be used and delivered, and if evidence-based, the practice or process is delivered in the same manner as when it was identified as "evidence-based."